janneri/bots-of-black-friday/README.md

 "LEFT"
 ```

-The game ticks in about 1 second.
-If you  have about 1 second to
+The game ticks in 1 second, so your bot needs to have a second between each move you make.

+## Running the server

+You can run the server locally for developing your bot.
+It's not needed though, as you can use the deployed server instance.

+### How to start

+1. `cd server/`
+2. Prepare the frontend: `npm install && npm run-script build`
+3. Run the backend: `mvn spring-boot:run`

+After this, the GUI can be accessed from http://localhost:8080/

 ### Admin instructions